ii/coredns/plugin.md

 * FORMERR (dns.RcodeFormatError)
 * NOTIMP (dns.RcodeNotImplemented)

-as special and will then assume *nothing* has written to the client.
+as special and will then assume *nothing* has been written to the client.
 In all other cases it assumes something has been written to the client (by the plugin).

 The [*example*](https://github.com/coredns/example) plugin shows a bare-bones implementation that can be used as a starting point for your plugin.